Gibbs-type Indian buffet processes

 In order to compare the power-law behaviors of different Gibbs-type paritions, \citet{de2013gibbs} chose hyperparameters for the Pitman--Yor and normalized generalized gamma processes such that the expected number of blocks in the corresponding partitions satisfy $\EE[\numblocks_{50}] \approx 25$.
 By plotting statistics such as the expected number of blocks $\numblocks_n$ in the partition as $n$ varies, one may visualize differences in the asymptotic behaviors between the models.
-As one should expect, these hyperparameter settings also provide an appropriate comparison for their corresponding Gibbs-type IBPs.
+As one should expect, these same hyperparameter settings also provide an appropriate comparison for their corresponding Gibbs-type IBPs.
 In particular, recall that in the Gibbs-type IBP the $j$-th customer samples a $\poisson( \totalmass \primitive{j-1}{1}{1} )$ number of new dishes.
 Then the total number of dishes $\numfeat_n$ sampled by $n$ customers has a Poisson distribution with mean $ \totalmass \sum_{j=1}^n \primitive{j-1}{1}{1}, $ where we recall that $\primitive{0}{1}{1} \defas 1$.
-We then have that $\EE[\numfeat_{50}] \approx 25 \gamma$ for both the Pitman--Yor and normalized generalized gamma IBP models.
+Setting $(\discount,\conc) = (0.25,12.22)$ and $(\discount,\beta) = (0.74,1)$ for the Pitman--Yor- and normalized generalized gamma-type IBPs, respectively, we then have that $\EE[\numfeat_{50}] \approx 25 \gamma$ for both models.
+In \cref{fig:powerlaw}, we plot the behavior of $\numfeat_n$ and $\numfeat_{n,1}$ as $n$ increases for these two Gibbs-type IBP subclasses, with the additional choice of $\totalmass=1$.

-In \cref{fig:powerlaw}, we plot the behavior of $\numfeat_n$ and $\numfeat_{n,1}$ as $n$ increases for different Gibbs-type IBP subclasses at these parameter settings, with the additional choice of $\totalmass=1$.
-We can see that, for a comparable set of hyperparameters, the normalized generalized gamma type IBP exhibits heavier tails than the Pitman--Yor type IBP on both statistics, though in smaller $n$ regimes the reverse holds.
-The normalized inverse Gaussian type IBP, at the same setting of $\beta=1$, exhibits similar tail behavior in $K_{n,1}$ to the Pitman--Yor type IBP.
-For comparison, the asymptotic behavior of $K_n$ with the Dirichlet type IBP at the same hyperparameter setting as the Pitman--Yor type IBP is also displayed, which does not exhibit power-law behavior ($K_n$ grows proportionally with $\log n$ in this case \cite{GGS2007}).
-These characteristics distinguish the subclasses of $\discount$-stable Poisson--Kingman type IBPs and provide a variety of power-law modeling options to the practitioner.
+We can see that, for this comparable set of hyperparameters, the normalized generalized gamma-type IBP exhibits heavier tails than the Pitman--Yor-type IBP on both statistics, though in smaller $n$ regimes the reverse holds.
+The normalized inverse Gaussian-type IBP, at the same setting of $\beta=1$, exhibits similar tail behavior in $\numfeat_{n,1}$ to the Pitman--Yor-type IBP.
+For comparison, the asymptotic behavior of $\numfeat_n$ for the Dirichlet-type IBP at the same hyperparameter setting as the Pitman--Yor-type IBP is also displayed, which does not exhibit power-law behavior ($\numfeat_n$ grows proportionally with $\log n$ in this case \citep{GGS2007}).
+These characteristics distinguish the subclasses of Poisson--Kingman-type IBPs and provide a variety of power-law modeling options to a practitioner.